Gender identity development service (GIDS)

 We also work with a small number of children who have a trans parent, and whose difficulties are related to their experience of their parent’s gender identity or transition.

-You can read more about this service on our new website: gids.nhs.uk
+You can read more about this service on our new website: gids.nhs.uk.

-Visit the new GIDS website
+Visit the GIDS websitehttps://gids.nhs.uk

 - Gender Identity Development Service hosts family day in Leeds